Docy Child

 What is this control about?

-Vendors must be classified according to the type of data being held.
-For any vendor assigned a high criticality rating, a good compliance hygiene and a compliance requirement is to perform an annual review of the vendor to determine whether or not their risk level did not change and to identify any major changes that could affect the organization.
+Vendor Monitoring Control states that vendors must be classified according to the type of data being held.
+A good compliance hygiene and compliance requirement is to perform an annual review of the vendor to determine whether or not their risk level has changed and to identify any major changes that can affect the organization.

-It is up to each company to determine the criticality of the vendors and determine the ones that would require annual review.
-The results should be documented within the vendor management policy.
+It is up to the organization to determine the criticality of the vendors and determine the ones that may require an annual review.
+The results must be documented within the vendor management policy.

 Available tools in the marketplace